pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 If time itself was ideal, then timestamps would be ideal.
 Each event could then have a timestamp that could be used to index and iterate through the events of the application.
-However, there are many clocks, and each runs slightly differently from the other.
+However, there are many clocks, and each runs slightly differently from the others.

 If the timestamps of the application events are created by different clocks, then it is possible to write events in an order that creates